Should you cancel your annual SEO budget to mitigate potential cash flow issues?

 Make Decisions That Will Impact The Business 6+ Months From Now

 Do what’s necessary to keep the business functioning today.
-Please don’t sign an SEO contract (or any other marketing contract) if you don’t have cash flow mechanisms to keep the next 90 days going.
+Please don’t sign an SEO contract (or any other contract) if you don’t have cash flow mechanisms to keep the next 90 days going.

 Invest your resources right now to determine where the business will be in 3-6-12 months.
-If you have the ability, invest in marketing activities that will yield massive future results.
-Consider how you can pivot your messaging or strategy to target the consumers who will be re-entering the open market.
+If you have the ability, invest in digital marketing activities that will yield massive future results.
+Consider how you can pivot your messaging or SEO and content strategy to target the consumers who will be re-entering the open market.
 It is well documented that brands that increase advertising during a recession, when competitors are cutting back, can improve market share and return on investment at lower cost than during good economic times.

 Position yourself where the customers will be when they want to buy.
 Purchasing habits will make a drastic pivot to online.
 More than ever your customers will be using search engines to begin their journey.
 Be there, and be ready!